ku-eecs330/lab-schedule/Lab-9/Lab-9_fall23.md

 Kruskal's Minimum Spanning Tree is another way to find [Minimum Spanning Tree](https://algs4.cs.princeton.edu/43mst/) of connected and unidirectional graph.
 Kruskal's algorithm uses greedy approach unlike Prim's algorithm, that uses incremental approach.
-Disjoint set datastructure (that you have previously learned) is used to implement Kruskal's algorithm.
+Disjoint set data structure (that you have previously learned) is used to implement Kruskal's algorithm to detect existence of circle in MST.
 Complexity of `O(E log E)` can be achieved using an efficient implementation.

 ```Python
 class Graph: